-Over 300,000 accountants left the profession between 2020 and 2024.
+More than 300,000 U.S. accountants and auditors have left the profession since 2020 — roughly a 17% drop in the workforce (Bureau of Labor Statistics data, widely reported).
 Nebraska wasn't spared — fewer accounting graduates, higher workloads, and burnout that's pushing experienced CPAs toward early retirement.
 If you run a small or mid-size accounting firm in Omaha, you've felt it: too much work, not enough people, and clients who expect faster turnaround every year.

 This guide is written specifically for small and mid-size Omaha accounting firms — the 5-to-20-person practices that make up the backbone of the local profession.
 No enterprise jargon.
 No pitches for tools you'd need an IT department to run.
 Just practical, vendor-neutral guidance from a local AI consulting team that understands both the technology and the profession.